 Employment possibilities in this area are very good.
 Assistance in finding off-campus employment is given to our students by the Off-Campus Employment Service.
 In order to keep a good job market available, students are requested to inform this office of any changes they make in employment.
-On-campus employment is arranged through the Business Manager.
+On-campus employment is arranged through the Vice President for Business Affairs.